EcsRx/EcsR3/docs/introduction/stuff-to-know.md

 ## [Reactive Extensions (RX)](https://grofit.gitbook.io/development-for-winners/development/general/data-patterns/reactive-extensions)

 This library tries to make use of the common ECS paradigm while making reactivity one of its big bonuses.
-If you are unsure about what rx is or how it can benefit your project then have a read into it, simply speaking its a push approach to data changing rather than a polling approach.
+If you are unsure about what rx/r3 is or how it can benefit your project then have a read into it, simply speaking it's a push approach to data changing rather than a polling approach.

 ## [Intro to Unit Testing](https://grofit.gitbook.io/development-for-winners/development/general/testing/intro-to-testing)